-An appeal may be brought against a decision made by the Board of Examiners within a period of six weeks after the person in question has been notified of the decision.
+An appeal may be brought against a decision made by the Board of Examiners and/or an examiner within a period of six weeks after the person in question has been notified of the decision.
 Appeals may be brought before the Examination Appeals Board for the exams referred to in Article 7.60 of the Higher Education and Research Act.
 The Board of Examiners will refer to this possibility of appeal in its decision.